microsoft/vscode-azurecache/README.md

     ![Azure Cache tree item](./img/cache-tree.png)

-3. Expand a DB/shard to reveal all the redis keys under it.
+3. Expand a DB/shard to reveal all the Redis keys under it.

     ![DB tree item](./img/db-tree.png)

-4. Click on a redis key name to open its contents in a new editor tab.
+4. Click on a Redis key name to open its contents in a new editor tab.

     ![List tree item and key content](./img/view-key.png)

-    > For collection type redis keys, clicking on it will reveal the individual elements in it.
+    > For collection type Redis keys, clicking on it will reveal the individual elements in it.
 Clicking the individual element will display its contents.

-    > For string type redis keys, clicking on it directly reveals the contents in a new tab.
+    > For string type Redis keys, clicking on it directly reveals the contents in a new tab.

 ### View cache properties
 1. Expand the subscription tree item to reveal the caches belonging to it.